GED Live is the online course provided by Kaplan. For several decades, Kaplan has been offering books to help students pass the GED test.

 In this post, we’ll take a closer look at Kaplan’s GED Live course.
 The lessons help students to sharpen their weak academic fields through videos that explain GED concepts.

-The Kaplan course includes numerous practice questions that will help you identify your weak spots so you center fully on those fields that require your attention most.
+The Kaplan course includes numerous practice questions that will help you identify your weak spots, so you can center fully on those fields that require your attention most.

 As opposed to many other online GED prep courses that include many videos related to one GED topic, the Kaplan course has only four to five video lessons per GED subject test.